SESYNC-ci/basic-git-lesson/docs/_slides/terms.md

 The commit graph splits any time different commits are applied to the same "parent" commit.
-Automatic merging done by git integrates the changes from both into a new "merge commit"", unsplitting the commit graph.
+Automatic merging done by git integrates the changes from both into a new "merge commit," unsplitting the commit graph.
 {:.notes}

 ===